 - We planned for WellComm interventions to develop language skills.
 These took place within continuous provision, during targeted intervention groups and within group times. - Children with speech and language difficulties were identified and all EYPP children had access to specifically planned intervention groups. - Each targeted session had a cycle of observation, planning and implementation.
 Impact was moderated by our WellComm Communication Champion.
-Our evaluations informed our summative assessment. - The Head of School, Nursery Teacher and Senior Nursery Manager supported staff to further develop their skills and strategies to maximise opportunities to develop children's communication and language skills.
-This included sharing information about National strategies and modelling outstanding teaching in this area. - We are part of the DLP project for delivering WellComm across the Locality - Core books and rhymes are being developed to support with the learning of new vocabulary, understanding, listening and attention.
+Our evaluations informed our summative assessment. - The Nursery Teacher and Deputy Head Teacher supported staff to further develop their skills and strategies to maximise opportunities to develop children's communication and language skills.
+This included CPD, sharing information about National strategies and modelling outstanding teaching in this area. - Core books and rhymes were developed and this supported with the learning of new vocabulary, understanding, listening and attention.